knetikmedia/knetikcloud-csharp-net20-client/docs/TaxesApi.md

 <a name="getcountrytax"></a>
 # **GetCountryTax**
-> ModelCountryTaxResource GetCountryTax (string countryCodeIso3)
+> CountryTaxResource GetCountryTax (string countryCodeIso3)

 Get a single tax